 - Temperatures under cover can get very high so, besides plenty of ventilation, you'll need to put shade on the outside.
-Apply shade as spray-on shade paint or as netting to the roof of your greenhouse.
+You can provide shade by either using spray-on shade paint or provide netting to the roof of your greenhouse.

 - If your crops have suffered from red spider mite attacks in the past, damp the floor down regularly to raise air humidity.
 Don’t do it late in the day as this can encourage diseases.
 If you're going to use natural pest predators, introduce them as soon as you see the first pests.

 - Plant melons.
-They need it hot and humid so they are good for polytunnels.
+They require hot and humid conditions, so they are great for polytunnels.
 They also like soil with lots of organic matter in it and masses of water!

 Borders and cut flowers

 - Trim foliage off early flowering perennials to encourage fresh new leaves.
-Lungwort (Pulmonaria) responds particularly well and it gets rid of the powdery mildew that they often get.
+Lungwort (Pulmonaria) responds particularly well to trimming, and it will also get rid of the powdery mildew that they often get.